 - Primary type of business

-For more information, visit the Internal Revenue Service and search for their most recent guidance for Aliens and International Taxpayers.
-You may also, contact the Agency Point of Contact listed for the grant opportunity to get more information on a specific grant opportunity.
+For eligibility information, check out the Are You Eligible? section of Learn Grants.
+For tax and TIN information, visit the IRS website and search for their most recent guidance for Aliens and International Taxpayers.
+You may also contact the Agency Point of Contact listed for the grant opportunity to get more information on a specific grant opportunity.

 Get the Applicant User Guide

 For a comprehensive resource that covers the Grants.gov registration, search, and apply processes, please download and refer to the Grants.gov Applicant User Guide.